-

 Description

-DDT (dichlorodiphenyltrichloroethane) is an organochlorine pesticide that was widely used in the past for crop protection and vector control of diseases such as malaria.
-Banned in most countries since the 1970s due to its toxicity and persistence in the environment, it remains a molecule of concern due to its bioaccumulation in food chains and its effects on human and animal health.
+DDT (dichlorodiphenyltrichloroethane) is an organochlorine pesticide widely used in the past for crop protection and vector control of diseases such as malaria.
+Banned in most countries since the 1970s due to its toxicity and persistence in the environment, it remains a molecule of concern because of its bioaccumulation in food chains and its effects on human and animal health.

-DDT measurement is essential to verify the absence of residual contamination in soil, food, water or derived products.
-Analysis is carried out by gas chromatography with electron capture detection (GC-ECD) or mass spectrometry (GC-MS), techniques recognized for their high sensitivity and compliance with international regulatory requirements.
+DDT testing is essential to verify the absence of residual contamination in soils, food, water, or related products.
+Analysis is performed by gas chromatography with electron capture detection (GC-ECD) or by mass spectrometry (GC-MS), techniques recognized for their high sensitivity and compliance with international regulatory requirements.

 Analytical principle

-DDT analysis is based on the separation and detection of organochlorine compounds:
+DDT analysis relies on the separation and detection of organochlorine compounds:

-- GC-ECD (gas chromatography with electron capture detection) : particularly suitable for chlorinated pesticides, this method offers high sensitivity for residual traces.
+• GC-ECD (gas chromatography with electron capture detection) : particularly suited to chlorinated pesticides, this method offers high sensitivity for residual traces.

-- GC-MS (gas chromatography coupled with mass spectrometry) : it allows precise identification and reliable confirmation of results, particularly in complex matrices.
+• GC-MS (gas chromatography coupled with mass spectrometry) : it allows precise identification and reliable confirmation of results, especially in complex matrices.

-These methods meet food safety, environmental and health standards set by international authorities, such as EFSA (European Food Safety Authority), EPA (Environmental Protection Agency) and European Contaminant Directives.
+These methods meet the food safety, environmental and health standards defined by international authorities, such as the EFSA (European Food Safety Authority), the EPA (Environmental Protection Agency) and European directives on contaminants.

 Industrial applications